keboola/keboola-as-code-templates/keboola-ecommerce-shoptet/v0/src/README.md

 By using this end-to-end flow you can extract data from Shoptet and transform it into visualizations in your BI tool or anywhere else you prefer.

 ## Steps to take:
-1. Fill out your credentials in the Shoptet extractor
+1. Fill out your credentials in the Shoptet data source
 2. Optionaly select and authorize writers
-3. Run the orchestration
+3. Run the flow

 ## Included components' configurations:

-Shoptet EX -> TR1 -> TR2 -> WR -> ORCH
+Shoptet SOURCE -> TR1 -> TR2 -> DESTINATION -> FLOW

-### EX: [IN-ECOMMERCE-SHOPTET] Extractor
+### SOURCE: [IN-ECOMMERCE-SHOPTET] Data Source

-Shoptet extractor collects data from Shoptet about the orders, products, inventory and customers.
+Shoptet data source collects data from Shoptet about the orders, products, inventory and customers.

 ### TR1: [IN-ECOMMERCE-SHOPTET] Transformation1: Data Preparation